Showing 2 of 10 years of data. Sign up free for 5 years of history.

 2-year trend comparing profitability with cash generation

-In FY 2025, Syngene's free cash flow trailed net income.
+In FY 2026, Syngene's free cash flow exceeded net income.
 Free Cash Flow = Operating Cash Flow - Capital Expenditure.
 When FCF exceeds net income, it suggests high-quality, cash-backed earnings.
 Persistent gaps may indicate aggressive accounting or heavy capex needs.

 2-year trend comparing profitability with cash from operations

-Syngene's OCF/NI ratio of 2.35x in FY2025 indicates strong cash collection and working capital efficiency.
+Syngene's OCF/NI ratio of 2.89x in FY2026 indicates strong cash collection and working capital efficiency.

 Measure a company's financial leverage, liquidity, and ability to meet financial obligations.